spacemeshos/multiple_post_services_demo/readme.md

 As you can see `smesher` here points to the `id` behind the post service that was used to prove the PoST.

-Please note that each of the post services exposes it's own API (`--operator-address`) which can be used to see the state of post-service itself:
+Please note that each of the post services exposes its own API (`--operator-address`) which can be used to see the state of post-service itself:

 ```bash
 # Not doing anything